 Staying positive, talking with others and taking care of yourself in the wake of tragedy are some coping methods to handle being overcome with emotion.

-Dr. J. Kip Matthews, an Athens, Georgia, psychologist, said when people experience these intense emotions, it is not uncommon to begin to have trouble sleeping, concentrating, eating or even remembering things in general.
+Dr. J. Kip Matthews, an Athens, Georgia, psychologist, said when people experience intense emotions, it is not uncommon to begin to have trouble sleeping, concentrating, eating or even remembering things in general.

 He said it’s important to remember that these reactions are common and normal and often subside over time.
 He said reaching out to your support system — your friends and family — and taking special care of yourself can bring comfort and help with coping.

 Matthews recommends the following coping strategies to help get through the coming days and weeks:

 Talk about it with others.
 Turning to the support of loved ones who genuinely care about you and processing your thoughts and feelings with them can be reassuring.
 Additionally, people may find it helpful to talk with others who have gone through a similar experience.
 This sharing can normalize one’s feelings and reactions to the event.

 Turn off the news and take a break.
 It is vital that people strike just the right balance between staying informed by watching the news while not getting overloaded with too much information and exposure to the discussion.
 Too much exposure can actually heighten your stress, whereas too little exposure can create uncertainty and doubt.
 Schedule some breaks where you can engage in some activities that are fun and relaxing.

 Avoid negative thinking.
 People need to become better aware of their inner voice and how it is interpreting these events.
 Two traps that individuals can fall into are castrophizing, or seeing things as being much worse than they really are, and black-and-white thinking, viewing people as either wholly good or bad.